savonet/book/streaming.md

 - we have guess what format it is, based on the header of the file and its extension,
-- we have to make sure that the file is valid and find a _decoder_, i.e. some library that we support which is able to decode it.
+- we have to make sure that the file is valid and find a _decoder_, i.e. some library that we support which is able to decode it,
+- we have to read the metadata of the file,
+- we have to compute an estimation of the duration of the file when possible.

 Finally, we have to perform some cleanup after the file has been played: